PCRE2Project/pcre2/doc/html/README.txt

 PCRE2 is a re-working of the original PCRE1 library to provide an entirely new API.
 Since its initial release in 2015, there has been further development of the code and it now differs from PCRE1 in more than just the API.
-There are new features and the internals have been improved.
+There are new features, and the internals have been improved.
+The original PCRE1 library is now obsolete and should not be used in new projects.
 The latest release of PCRE2 is available in three alternative formats from:

 https://ftp.pcre.org/pub/pcre/pcre2-10.xx.tar.gz
 https://ftp.pcre.org/pub/pcre/pcre2-10.xx.tar.bz2
 https://ftp.pcre.org/pub/pcre/pcre2-10.xx.tar.zip

-There is a mailing list for discussion about the development of PCRE (both the original and new APIs) at pcre-dev@exim.org.
+There is a mailing list for discussion about the development of PCRE at pcre-dev@exim.org.
 You can access the archives and subscribe or manage your subscription here:

    https://lists.exim.org/mailman/listinfo/pcre-dev